-Mouse tracking heat maps are a popular conversion optimization tool, but what good are they really?
+Heat maps are a popular conversion optimization tool, but are they really that useful?

-It’s easy to say that they help you to see what users are doing on your site.
+It’s easy to say that they help you see what users are doing on your site.
 Sure, of course—but lots of other methods do that too, and perhaps with greater accuracy.

 Heat maps are visual representations of data.
-They were developed by Cormac Kinney in the mid-90’s to try to allow traders to beat financial markets.
-Basically, they allow us to record what people do with their mouse or trackpad and quantify it, and then they display it in a way that is visually appealing.
+They were developed by Cormac Kinney in the mid-1990s to try to allow traders to beat financial markets.

-For any of the above heat map types, in order to make accurate inference on the data available you should have enough sample size per page/screen before you act on results.
-A good rule of thumb is 2000-3000 pageviews per design screen, and also per device (i.e. look at mobile and desktop separately).
-If the heat map is based off like 50 users, do not trust any of it.
+To make accurate inferences for any of the above heat-map types, you should have enough of a sample size per page/screen before you act on results.
+A good rule of thumb is 2,000–3,000 pageviews per design screen, and also per device (i.e. look at mobile and desktop separately).
+If the heat map is based on, say, 50 users, don’t trust the data.

-Since there are a few different types of “heat maps,” let’s go over each and decide what value it offers.
+Since there are a few different types of heat maps, let’s go over each and the value they offer.

-When people say ‘heat map’, they often mean hover map.
-It shows you areas where people have hovered over with their mouse cursor.
-The idea is that people look where they hover and thus it shows how users read a web page.
+When people say “heat map,” they often mean hover map.
+Hover maps show you areas where people have hovered over a page with their mouse cursor.
+The idea is that people look where they hover, and thus it shows how users read a web page.

-Hover maps are modeled off of a classical usability testing technique: eye tracking.
-While eye tracking is useful in understanding how a user navigates a site, mouse tracking tends to fall short because of some stretched inferences.
+Hover maps are modeled off a classic usability testing technique: eye tracking.
+While eye tracking is useful to understand how a user navigates a site, mouse tracking tends to fall short because of some stretched inferences.

-The accuracy of mouse cursor tracking is always questionable.
+The accuracy of mouse-cursor tracking is questionable.
 People might be looking at stuff that they don’t hover over.
-They may also be hovering over things that gets very little attention—therefore the heatmap would be inaccurate.
+They may also hover over things that get very little attention—therefore, the heat map would be inaccurate.
 Maybe it’s accurate, maybe it’s not.
 How do you know?
 You don’t.

-In 2010, Dr Anne Aula, Senior User Experience Researcher at Google, gave a presentation where she presented some disappointing findings about mouse tracking:
+In 2010, Dr. Anne Aula, a Senior User Experience Researcher at Google, presented some disappointing findings about mouse tracking:

 - 10% hovered over a link and then continued to read around the page looking at other things.

-We typically ignore these types of heatmaps.
-Even if you do look at it to see if it supports your beliefs/suspicions, don’t put too much stock in it.
-Guy Redwood at Simple Usability has a similar belief about mouse tracking:
+We typically ignore these types of heat maps.
+Even if you do look at it to see if it supports your suspicions, don’t put too much stock in it.
+Guy Redwood at Simple Usability is similarly skeptical about mouse tracking:

-Because there isn’t often a lot of overlap between what these maps show and what users are doing, it’s tough to infer any actual insights.
-You’ll end up telling more stories to explain the images than actual truths.
-Even though this blog post is talking about soccer heat maps, they put it well:
+Without much overlap between what these maps show and what users do, it’s tough to infer any actual insights.
+You end up telling more stories to explain the images than actual truths.
+This blog post criticizing heat maps for soccer players’ movements puts it well:

 “What do heat maps do?
 They give a vague impression of where a player went during the match.
 Well, I can get a vague impression of where a player went during a match by watching the game over the top of a newspaper.”

-While some studies have indicated higher correlations between actual gaze position and cursor position, you have to ask yourself if the possible insights are worth the risk of misleading data and the increasing possibility of confirmation bias in analysis.
+While some studies indicate higher correlations between gaze and cursor position, ask yourself if the possible insights are worth the risk of misleading data or encouraging confirmation bias in the analysis.

-Similarly, there are heatmaps tools that use an algorithm to analyze your user interface and generate a visual based on that.
+Similarly, there are heat map tools that use an algorithm to analyze your user interface and generate a resulting visual.
 They take into account a variety of attributes: colors, contrast, visual hierarchy, size, etc. Are they trustworthy?
 Maybe.
-Here’s how an article on Aura.org put it:
+Here’s how Aura.org put it:

-(Quick note: PRS, the other of the study cited above, sells eye tracking research services.)
+(Note: PRS, the other study cited above, sells eye-tracking research services.)

-And especially if you have lower traffic, algorithmic tools can give you some sort of visual data for usability research.
-It can give you instant results, which is cool.
+And, if you have lower traffic, algorithmic tools can give you some visual data for usability research, including instant results, which is cool.
 Some tools to check out:

-Keep in mind, just because it’s instant doesn’t mean it’s magic.
-It’s a picture based on an algorithm and not based on your actual users’ behavior.
+Just because it’s “instant” doesn’t mean it’s magic.
+It’s a picture based on an algorithm—not actual user behavior.

-Click maps show you a heatmap comprised of aggregated click data.
-Blue is less clicks, and when it gets towards the warmer reds there are more clicks, and the most clicks are the brightest white and yellow spots.
+Click maps show you a heat map comprised of aggregated click data.
+Blue means fewer clicks; warmer reds indicate more clicks; and the most clicks are bright white and yellow spots.

 - Don’t make it look like a link.